Program Description

 The skills that the participants are going to acquire are:

-2. high proficiency in using SketchUp Make to develop mass models of buildings;
+Proficiency in using SketchUp to develop mass models of buildings;

 Attendance and Timeliness

-Critical Thinking and Problem Solving - Collaboration and Teamwork
+Critical Thinking and Problem Solving and Collaboration and Teamwork

 A panel will judge the participants' group virtual reality walkthrough project.
 The participants will be judged by a panel based on their communication skills and quality of work.